Main navigation

 Given the vision of aerospace, space, and aviation to 2040, it is clear that influential trends such as electric aircraft, technological innovations, climate change, space urbanization, changing consumer demands, autonomous vehicles, etc. are all capable of creating new industries and supply chain providers in addition to the demand that will be placed on existing industries.

-• To provide students with a significantly broad base of engineering skills.
+- To equip students with a strong and broad foundation in engineering principles and skills.

-• To meet the needs of current and changing aerospace and related industries, e.g.
+- To address the evolving demands of the aerospace and related industries, including:

 Career Prospects